Float shape

 • Damage to property

-• Damage to your reputation or PR
+• Damage to your reputation and good name

 No facility that provides elderly care can afford to ignore workers' health and safety if they care about their employees, their reputation, or their bottom line.